G4Vi/MHFS/README.md

 ### Compile C code

-`make XS tarsize` - If you downloaded a release tarball as the wasm is already compiled.
+`make XS tarsize` - If you downloaded a release tarball as the Wasm is already compiled.

-`make -j4` - To build everything including the wasm for the web audio players. [emscripten required] [Highly recommended if you cloned]
+`make -j4` - To build everything including the Wasm for the web audio players. [emscripten required] [Highly recommended if you cloned]

 `make` targets:
 - `XS` module - [Optional] used for server-side decoding and encoding [libflac with headers required]